ozoneplatform/ozp-iwc/1.1.19/tutorial/04_collections.md

 ---
-layout: tutorial
+layout: old_tutorial
 title: Resource Collections
 category: data
+tag: 1.1.19
 ---

 # Collections of Resources
 In the last tutorial, [Resource Structure](03_structure.html), the concept of abstracting resource data  and its benefits were conveyed.
 The IWC read Actions utilize the naming structure of IWC resources to open up multi-resource based actions.

 ## The "pattern" property
 When specifying a read-based action, the tutorials up to this point have not included any **config** objects in demonstration.
 While there are numerous configuration properties that can be called, documented [here](TODO), this tutorial will focus on the `pattern` property.

 The `pattern` property is a string used to do **prefix matching** against resources in the API.
 This is not a regular expression, future development may be done to add regular expression matching if requested.

 ***